-- (2) The Public Servant's Code of Conduct is as follows - - (a) A public servant must behave honestly and conscientiously, and fulfil his duties with professionalism, integrity and care; - (b) A public servant must be courteous and respectful to the Governor, the Speaker and Deputy Speaker, Official Members, Ministers, Members of the Legislative Assembly, other public
+- 5. (1) In the course of employment, a public servant must comply with the Public Servant's Code of Conduct specified in subsection (2) and failure to do so in a significant way shall be grounds for discipline or dismissal. - (2) The Public Servant's Code of Conduct is as follows - - (a) a public servant must behave honestly and conscientiously, and fulfil his duties with professionalism, integrity and care: - (b) a public servant must be courteous and respectful to the Governor, the Speaker and Deputy Speaker, Official Members, Ministers, Members of the Legislative Assembly, other public servants and members of the public, and treat everyone with impartiality and without harassment of any kind; - (c) a public servant must be politically neutral in his work and serve the government of the day in a way that ensures that he maintains the confidence of the government, while also ensuring that he is able to establish the same professional and impartial relationship with future governments; - (d) a public servant, as a member of the public, has the right to be politically informed but must ensure that his participation in political matters or public debate or discussions, does not conflict with his obligation as a public servant to be politically neutral; - (e) a public servant must not, at any time, engage in any activity that brings his ministry, portfolio, statutory authority, government company, the public service or the government into disrepute;

-- servants and members of the public, and treat everyone with impartiality and without harassment of any kind; - (c) A public servant must be politically neutral in his work and serve the government of the day in a way that ensures that he maintains the confidence of the government, while also ensuring that he is able to establish the same professional and impartial relationship with future governments; - (d) A public servant, as a member of the public, has the right to be politically informed but must ensure that his participation in political matters or public debate or discussions, does not conflict with his obligation as a public servant to be politically neutral; - (e) A public servant must not at any time engage in any activity that brings his ministry, portfolio, statutory authority, government company, the public service or the government into disrepute; - (f) A public servant must obey the law and comply with all lawful and reasonable directions, including work place rules established by his chief officer or a person with delegated authority from the chief officer; - (g) A public servant must disclose, and take reasonable steps to avoid, any conflict of interest (real or apparent) with his duties as a public servant, and must not use his official position for personal or familial gain; - (h) A public servant must treat all official information and any dealings with the Governor, an Official Member or Minister as confidential, and, unless authorised to do so, must not give or disclose, directly or indirectly, any information about official business or anything of which he has official knowledge; - A public servant must not use official resources, including electronic or technological resources, offensively or for other than very limited private purposes.
+- (f) a public servant must obey the law and comply with all lawful and reasonable directions, including work place rules established by his chief officer or a person with delegated authority from the chief officer; - (g) a public servant must disclose, and take reasonable steps to avoid, any conflict of interest (real or apparent) with his duties as a public servant, and must not use his official position for personal or familial gain; - (h) a public servant must treat all official information and any dealings with the Governor, an Official Member or Minister as confidential, and, unless authorised to do so, must not give or disclose, directly or indirectly, any information about official business or anything of which he has official knowledge; and - a public servant must not use official resources, including electronic or technological resources, offensively or for other than very limited private purposes.

-Part III-Personnel Authorities of the Governor
+Part III - Personnel Authorities of Governor